solo-io/gloo/test/kubernetes/e2e/README.md

 # End-to-End Testing Framework

+## Testify
+We rely on [testify](https://github.com/stretchr/testify/tree/master) to provide the structure for our end-to-end testing.
+This allows us to decouple where tests are defined, from where they are run.

 ## TestCluster
 A [TestCluster](./test.go) is the structure that manages tests running against a single Kubernetes Cluster.